kimble/spock-httpd-mock/README.md

 Spock httpd mock
 ================

 My first attempt at writing a [Spock](http://www.spockframework.org/) extension.
 Jetty is used to set up a http server for unit testing.
 The first version of this plugin used NanoHTTPD as I thought that Jetty would be to slow for unit testing.
 It turns out that Jetty starts and stops a lot faster that I had thought!

+Important: This readme is a bit outdated (TODO)

 Example
 -------

-    class ExampleSpec extends Specification {

-        @HttpServerCfg(port=5000)
+    @HttpServerCfg
+    HttpTestServer server

+    @HttpServiceMock(SimpleHttpRequestService)
-        HttpServer server = Mock()
+    SimpleHttpService simpleHttpService = Mock()

     def "example for readme"() {
-            given: "http builder client instead of acutal code under test" HTTPBuilder http = new HTTPBuilder("http://localhost:5000")
+        given: "http builder client instead of acutal code under test" HTTPBuilder http = new HTTPBuilder(server.baseUri)

-            when: "we execute a simple http get request with one parameter" String response = http.get(path: '/helloService', query: [ name: "Spock" ])
+        when: "we execute a simple http get request with one parameter" String response = http.get(path: "/helloService", query: [ name: "Spock" ])

-            then: "/helloService is requested on the server with name = spock" 1 * server.request("/helloService", { it.params.name == "Spock" }) >> new HttpResponseStub(responseBody: "Hello Spock!")
+        then: "/helloService is requested on the server with name = spock" 1 * simpleHttpService.request("/helloService", { it.params.name == "Spock" }) >> new HttpResponseStub(responseBody: "Hello Spock!")

         and: "we got the return value we specified on the mock" response == "Hello Spock!"
-        }

     }